 Display State or Action Comments The four same objects (chairs) have to be replaced.
 This can be done in one of two ways: First option: the objects are replaced one by one.
 Second option: the objects are replaced in one go using the All Instance detection command.
-First option: Replace a blue chair with a yellow one. • Ctrl+click in the Catalog on the yellow chair, drag and drop the chair in Preview onto a blue one.
-The fol- lowing message is dis- played
+THE RESERVE THE RE First option: Replace a blue chair with a yellow one.
+Ctrl+click in the Catalog on the yellow chair, drag and drop the chair in Preview onto a blue one.
+The following message is displayed Do you with to regions of instances or only the selected national Do you wish to replace all instances or only the selected one?
+Click Selected Instance and only one chair is replaced.

 Display State or Action Comments

-Do you wish to replace all instances or only the selected one?
-Click Selected Instance and only one chair is replaced.

 Result

-Second option: Replace all the blue chairs with yellow ones. • Select All Instances and all the identical chairs are replaced.
+See you wish in regions all insurement or only the substituted instruction of the substituted instruction.
+General Minimum Control Minimum Co Second option: Replace all the blue chairs with yellow ones.
+Select All Instances and all the identical chairs are replaced.

-Result:
+AND SECTION AND SE Result: